 Stretching and exercising.
 To maintain good health, regular exercise keeps us healthy.
 To assist with good blood flow stretching after exercise is imperative for healthy legs.
 Swimming, walking, hiking and running are great exercises to improve both leg and body circulation.
 Step-ups, squats, lunges and calf raises are good leg sculpting exercises.

 Enjoy a cool bath or shower.
-After a long day on your feet or post-exercise a bath with Epsom salts or a cooler shower will be more beneficial for healthy legs rather than extended exposure in saunas or hot baths which will cause veins to dilate and induce swelling.
+After a long day on your feet or post-exercise, a bath with Epsom salts or a cooler shower will be more beneficial for healthy legs rather than extended exposure in saunas or hot baths which will cause veins to dilate and induce swelling.

 Wear compression stockings.
 Particularly when flying compression stockings will assist with compressing and supporting veins which will help to promote normal blood flow.

 Dry Body Brushing.
-Each day before showering the addition of dry body brushing over the entire body and not just the legs, will help to stimulate the lymphatic system, which helps rid the body of toxins.
+Each day before showering the addition of dry body brushing over the entire body and not just the legs will help to stimulate the lymphatic system, which helps rid the body of toxins.
 This, in turn, assists in the reduction in the appearance of cellulite.
 Dry body brushing will also stimulate the body’s natural oil flow and will reduce some of the superficial dryness of the skin.

 Topical Nourishment.
 After dry body brushing and showering the application daily of a rich balm containing ingredients such as glycolic acid and vitamin A will reduce dry, itchy skin and stimulate the cellular turnover giving a hydrated and glowing appearance on the legs.
-This is also a good time to apply sunscreen when going outdoors or a tanning milk.
+This is also a good time to apply sunscreen when going outdoors or tanning milk.

 Sixty different bones from your toes to your waist make up the legs.
-If you are diligent taking 10,000 steps per day, you will walk 3,000km per year.
+If you are diligent in taking 10,000 steps per day, you will walk 3,000km per year.
 Our legs perform many important functions every single day.
 Look after them internally and externally and they, in turn, will look after you.